tomaszbujnowicz/shopify-slater-tailwindcss/README.md

-# Working on updated version of the boilerplate.
+# Important note: Working on updated version of the boilerplate.

+You might find this starter theme a little outdated and I am going to archive it soon.

-Based on some theme functionality from original Slater repo (including fixes/adjustments from issues and pull requests).
+The new starter theme will be based on some theme functionality from original Slater repo (including fixes/adjustments from issues and pull requests).

 What's more important, It'll work without the complex setup from Slater and instead it'll be based on: